Hours and Fees

 - Children under 5: FREE

-These local communities contribute to the Museum through municipal appropriations and all residents can enjoy free admission anytime: St. Johnsbury, Barnet, Burke, Danville, East Haven, Granby, Kirby, Lyndonville, Newark, Peacham, Sheffield, Stannard, Sutton, Walden, Waterford, and Wheelock.
+These local communities contribute to the Museum through municipal appropriations and all residents can enjoy free admission to the museum anytime: St. Johnsbury, Barnet, Burke, Danville, East Haven, Granby, Kirby, Lyndonville, Newark, Peacham, Sheffield, Stannard, Sutton, Walden, Waterford, and Wheelock, VT, and Monroe, NH.
+(Additional charges for planetarium shows and special programs.)
 If your community is not included in this list, you can contact your select board members or Town Office to file a petition that would provide community support.
-Community support allows all residents of your town to enjoy FREE admission to the Museum any day throughout the year, plus FREE planetarium shows and special programming on Town Days.

 Daily presentations in our Lyman Spitzer Jr. Planetarium invite you to tour the solar system, stars, and beyond!
-At the only public planetarium in Vermont, we offer 30 minute fulldome programs and presentations for $6 dollars per person (5+ recommended).
+At the only public planetarium in Vermont, we offer 30 minute fulldome programs and presentations (5+ recommended).
 More information about the planetarium, including showtimes and astronomy resources can be found here.

-Accessibility: The Museum's Main Gallery, The Nature Store, and restroom are accessible to people in wheelchairs.
-At this time, the planetarium and mezzanine are not accessible, although we are working toward making that happen and a tablet with photographs of the collections in the balcony is available.
+Accessibility: The Museum's Main Gallery, Planetarium, Nature Store, and restroom are accessible to people in wheelchairs.
+At this time, the mezzanine galleries are not accessible, although we are working toward making that happen.
+A tablet with photographs of the collections on view in the balcony is available.

 David Macaulay created this drawing of our historic building and the exhibits you’ll find inside.